zapmal/zapmal-readme/README.md

 ## I'm a Cross-Disciplinary Computer Science student and Developer 💻

+- 🌱 Currently learning:
+    - React.
+    - TailwindCSS.
+    - Node.js.
+    - GraphQL.
+    - Cloud Computing.
-- 🌱 Currently learning React, Node.js, GraphQL, and Cloud Computing.
-Coupled with a bunch of other stuff.
+    - Coupled with a bunch of other bit more advanced stuff.
 - 👯 Thinking about collaborating to Open Source projects.
 - ⚡ Fun fact: I enjoy, and frequently do: design, chess, and science / medicine research.